 I am also bringing this to you as part of the Recipe Redux.
 As a reminder, the Recipe Redux is a recipe challenge and blog hop started by registered dietitians, with a focus on DELICIOUS and nutritional foods.
 Yes, eating healthy can be tasty!
 And that is what all of the participants are here to show you.
 Each month there is a theme, and we all post our takes on the theme on the 21st of each month.

-The soup is smooth and creamy without any actual cream.
+Flu buster soup is smooth and creamy, without using any actual cream.
 There is a bit of heat (which you can adjust with the amount of cayenne you use), and I personally like to balance the spice with a little dollop of Greek yogurt.
-And with the addition of things like garlic, onions, ginger, turmeric, it is sure to help fight anything that is attacking your immune system.
+With the addition of garlic, onions, ginger, and turmeric, it is sure to help fight anything that is attacking your immune system.
 And, even if it doesn’t, the heat will help clear the sinuses!
 The three of us thought it was quite delicious, and I was so happy to see my boys happily devouring their veggies!!

 What are your favorite home remedies?